 - COMMCARE Waiver: Home and community-based program developed for individuals who experience a medically determinable diagnosis of traumatic brain injury.

 - Consolidated Waiver for Individuals with Intellectual Disabilities: Provides services to eligible persons with intellectual disabilities so that they can remain in the community.

-- Independence Waiver: (Terminated as of Dec.
-31, 2019) — Provided services to persons with physical disabilities to allow them to live in the community and remain as independent as possible.
+- Independence Waiver: (Transitioned to Community HealthChoices) — Provided services to persons with physical disabilities to allow them to live in the community and remain as independent as possible.

 - Infant, Toddlers, and Families Waiver: Provides services to children from birth to age three in need of Early Intervention services who would otherwise require the level of care provided in an Intermediate Care Facility (ICF).